-The Problem with Mild Hearing Loss
+The Statistics on Mild Hearing Loss

-Nothing could be further from the truth.
 Mild hearing loss can lead to avoiding social activities because of embarrassment and frequent misunderstandings.
 Friends and family find it more difficult to communicate with hearing-impaired people causing relationships to suffer.
 Telephone conversations, a mainstay of today’s society, are more difficult for mildly hearing-impaired people adding to their feelings of isolation.

-Adults with untreated ‘mild’ hearing loss earn an average of $8000 less per year than normal hearing people and those that use hearing aids.
-As hearing loss gets worse so do the financial and social impacts.
+Adults with untreated ‘mild’ hearing loss earn an average of $8,000 less per year than normal hearing people and those that use hearing aids.
+As hearing loss gets worse, so do the financial and social impacts.

 In the long run, it’s much easier to protect your hearing and get annual hearing tests.
-Treating a so called mild hearing loss can make big improvements in everyone’s future.
-So what are you waiting for?
+Treating a so-called mild hearing loss can make big improvements in everyone’s future.
+So, what are you waiting for?